 |

-GCSE Computer ScienceCourse content This is an academically challenging specification which provides a good understanding of the fundamental principles of computing, and offers pupils the opportunity to work with real-world programming.
+What career opportunities can this subject lead to?
+This qualification provides a broad and solid foundation for further study of various aspects of creative computing, such as graphic design, web design and interactive media.
+GCSE Computer ScienceCourse Content This is an academically challenging specification which provides a good understanding of the fundamental principles of computing, and offers pupils the opportunity to work with real-world programming.
 Pupils will study: computer systems; networks and security; and the use of algorithms in computer programs.
 They will also evaluate the effectiveness of computer programs/solutions and the ethical, legal, cultural and environmental impact of computer technology in society today and in the future.
 How will pupils be assessed?
 There are two externally assessed examinations at the end of Year 11.
 What attributes will pupils need to be successful in this subject:

 Please note that this is an academically demanding course, most suitable for students who have a target grade of 6 or above in Maths, and/or an aptitude for Languages. |